-This year’s Trinity Sunday falls on June 12.
+This year’s Trinity Sunday falls on June 4.
 Trinity Sunday is a Christian festival widely celebrated by Western Churches.
 It falls on the first Sunday after Pentecost, which is the 50th day after Easter.
-The day honors the descent of the Holy Spirit on Jesus’ apostles and followers.
 Trinity Sunday, in its essence, celebrates the mystery of faith and unity on and of the Holy Trinity: the Father, the Son, and the Holy Spirit.
 The Trinity is not mentioned in Scripture, but Christians belonging to Western Churches celebrate it and God’s love for humans because of their faith and utmost appreciation for the Trinity itself.
 Many Western Churches celebrate the occasion with symbols of fire, wind, and a dove.

 History of Trinity Sunday

 The first Trinity Sunday was instituted in the 9th century by Pope Gregory IX.
 However, it wasn’t until the 14th century that Trinity Sunday was officially established.
 Pope John XXII was the head of the Catholic Church from 1316 until his death in 1334.
 He was also the longest-reigning pope from the Babylonian era.
 Amongst other festivals, Pope John XXII was of the vision that Trinity Sunday should be celebrated by all Western Churches to commemorate the Holy Spirit’s descent as well as Christians’ appreciation of the Holy Trinity.
 Eastern Churches argue that celebrating the Trinity should be done every Sunday, and while Western Churches are of the same view, the latter has still designated a special day to commemorate this.